linnykos/covarianceSelection/README.md

 ## Note

 All the code below were run on a server with 10 cores.
-If you do not have 10 cores, be sure to change the value of `cores` appropriately in the following files:
+If you do not have 10 cores, be sure to change the value of `ncores` appropriately in the following files:
-`main/step0_header.R`, `simulation/clique_simulation_RoC.R`, `simulation/clique_simulation_SnR.R`, and `simulation/clique_simulation_RoC_nodenom.R`.
+`main/main.R` (for the data analysis) or `simulation/gaussian.R`, `simulation/gaussian_beta.R`, `simulation/nonparanormal.R`, `simulation/nonparanormal_beta.R`,
+`simulation/nonparanormal_goodness.R`, `simulation/nonparanormal_accelerated.R` and
+`simulation/nonparanormal_accelerated_beta.R` (for the simulations).

 All results produced are automatically placed in the `results/` folder as `.RData` files.

 ## Running the simulations

 To reproduce the simulations (Section 5 of our paper), navigate to the `simulation` folder.
+All simulations in this folder (documented below) take about 8 hours to finish.
-From this location, run the following line in the command window to reproduce the results for Figure 6 and Figure 7.
-(This took 8.5 hours when we ran it.)
+From this location, run the following line in the command window to reproduce the results for Figure 6, 7, and 8A.

 ```
+R CMD BATCH nonparanormal.R # this runs the simulation
+R CMD BATCH nonparanormal_postprocess.R # this generates Figure 6
+R CMD BATCH nonparanormal_postprocess_2.R # this generates Figure 7
-R CMD BATCH clique_simulation_RoC.R
+R CMD BATCH nonparanormal_postprocess_3.R # this generates Figure 8A
 ```

-Run the following line in the command window to reproduce the results for Figure 8.
-(This took 3.5 hours when we ran it.)
+Run the following line in the command window to reproduce the results for Figure 8B.

 ```
+R CMD BATCH nonparanormal_beta.R # this runs the simulation
-R CMD BATCH clique_simulation_SnR.R
+R CMD BATCH nonparanormal_beta_postprocess.R # this generates Figure 8B
 ```

-Run the following line in the command window to reproduce the results in the Appendix.
-(This took 2.5 hours when we ran it.)
+Run the following line in the command window to reproduce the results for Figure S.2 and S.3.

 ```
+R CMD BATCH nonparanormal_goodness.R # this runs the simulation
-R CMD BATCH clique_simulation_RoC_nodenom.R
+R CMD BATCH nonparanormal_goodness_postprocess.R # this generates Figure 8B
 ```

 ## Running the analysis